edulightc/Oct-1st/README.md

 ### Design

-The projects design are at this location - [Design](https://drive.google.com/drive/folders/1a-8A0LT_XtJY-tM4EZHVxFXCHcJwEscW?usp=sharing)
+The projects designs and viewports to work with are at this location - [Design](https://drive.google.com/drive/folders/1a-8A0LT_XtJY-tM4EZHVxFXCHcJwEscW?usp=sharing)

 ### Fonts Used